 Reid was one of the lucky ones to avoid illness, coming off the bench for the final half an hour in place of Michael Carrick, who was one of the players most badly affected, reportedly unable to walk on the morning of the game.

-“There were maybe five lads that got ill,” Reid says on the latest episode of The Broken Metatarsal podcast.
+“There were maybe five lads that got ill,” Reid told us on The Broken Metatarsal podcast.
 “Michael Dawson and Michael Carrick, they played and you could just tell by the colour of their faces they were really ill.

 “If it was a coincidence then it was a hell of a coincidence.
 I know at the time it was taken very very seriously.
 You don’t want to make excuses but because of that game we didn’t qualify for the Champions League.
 There was a hell of a lot riding on it financially, for the club, for the players, and also the prestige of playing in the Champions League.